 “Your health is the most important thing!”

 At this point, you could also share any information that might be pertinent — as long as it doesn’t veer too close to the inappropriate responses we’ve mentioned earlier.
-For example, you might say something like this:
+For example, you might want to inform your coworker that you’ll take on their share of the work so they can rest easy.

-In the image above, we can see that Judith has informed a sick coworker that she would be taking over his project during his sick leave.
-That should allow him to rest easy while he recuperates.
+In the image above, we can see that Eve has informed a sick coworker that she will be taking over his project during his sick leave.
+That should help him be more at ease while he recuperates.

 However, that kind of additional note isn’t always necessary.